By Joanne Jeffries. Last Updated 4th November 2021. Welcome to our case study relating to personal injury claims payouts for a dislocated shoulder.

 Slip, trips and falls – Another of our guides that may be useful in your dislocated shoulder injury claim.
 It covers slips, trips and falls and how much compensation you may be entitled to.

-Rehabilitation advice (PDF file) – Rehabilitation after a dislocated shoulder injury advice from the NHS.
+Rehabilitation advice (PDF file) – Rehabilitation after a dislocated shoulder injury and frozen shoulder advice from the NHS.